matryer/respond/README.md

   * Generally create one per app
   * Create it at the same time you setup your server (usually in `main.go`)
+  * Look at the [fields inside the Responder struct](http://godoc.org/github.com/matryer/respond#Responder) for details on how you can customize respond

 #### Step 2.
 Wrap your `http.HandlerFunc` or `http.Handler` using the responder